BibekRawal5/BibekRawal5/README.md

 - 👋 Hi, I’m @BibekRawal5
 - 👀 I’m interested in learning Machine Learning especially Deep Learning.
 - 🌱 I’m currently learning CS with CSIT Undergraduate Course at Tribhuvan University, Nepal.
-- 📫 How to reach me : bibek.rawal.588@gmail.com and @BibekR587 on twitter
+- 📫 How to reach me : bibek.rawal.588@gmail.com

 <!---
 BibekRawal5/BibekRawal5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.